 The American Hybrid Lilies are natives of North America.
 The most well-known species of American Hybrid Lilies are Tiger Lily, Panther lily, and Canada Lily varieties.
-These flowers have a unique pattern spot that gives it a distinct appearance.
+These flowers have a unique pattern spot that gives them a distinct appearance.

 Division 5: Longiflorum Hybrid Lilies

-The Longiflorum lilies are most commonly known as Easter lilies that have very high fragrance.
+The Longiflorum lilies are most commonly known as Easter lilies that have a very high fragrance.
 It has a trumpet-shaped flower that is native to Japan and Taiwan.
 It blooms from midsummer and has a pure white color that’s ideal for Easter decorations.

 These can be grown quickly from the seed, but these are not very hardy plants.
-They grow up to 5 to 8 inches long and usually bloom in July to August.
+They grow up to 5 to 8 inches long and usually bloom from July to August.
 These can be grown quickly in a potted container and can be forced to bloom early during Easter time.

-You can also move it for the outdoor planting but need little more care to do so.
-Wait till all the blooming has finished, and flower has withered.
+You can also move it for the outdoor planting but need a little more care to do so.
+Wait till all the blooming has finished, and the flower has withered.
 You can plant it in a sunny, well-drained spot in your garden.
 It likes soil pH levels in the range of 5.5 to 6.5, and if required, you can amend the soil with organic compost.

 The most notable varieties of Longiflorum Lilies are Nellie White, Deliana, Elegant lady, and Trimphator.
 These are excellent types of outdoor lilies.